January 9, 2015

 A great way to get the most attention is to obviously be original, but also offer free downloads to your work if you have a pro subscription or post a series of designs that belong to a family you are working to create.
 An example of this might be character designs, custom lettering or UI kits.
 Everyone loves a freebie.

-Without a doubt one of the best ways to gain exposure is by blogging.
+Without a doubt, one of the best ways to gain exposure is by blogging.
 Whether you blog on your own website or on another website, people pay attention.
 If you’re new to blogging bear in mind it could take a while to gain any traction on your new blog.
 If you are committed enough and provide good content people will find you in due time.

 Be sure to set your blog up with good SEO.
 You could opt to use a content management system like WordPress to make things super easy in this category.
 Medium is also a new place a lot of creative share thoughts and ideas.
 No matter the CMS just keep writing and sharing quality content.
 The more you do and the longer you do the better chance your blog will have to gain higher traffic.

-Social media has changed everyone’s lives.
+Social media has changed everyone's lives.
 Most people who have an internet connection or data plan from their smartphone provider have access to anyone they wish to communicate with.
-There are boundaries in place but for the most part you can keep in touch with friends or family without ever seeing them.
+There are boundaries in place but for the most part, you can keep in touch with friends or family without ever seeing them.
 While this is awesome, it is also sad.
 Simply because gone are the days of “getting together” or “hanging out”.
-I’ll write more on this dilemma in another post soon.
+I’ll write more about this dilemma in another post soon.

 Since we now have access to pretty much anyone, you might as well make use of the technology to spread your artwork and ideas.
 Sharing your blog posts as well as art is a way to appeal to more people.
 The more people who see your work, the more work could potentially come your way.
 Sites such as Facebook, Twitter, Google Plus, and LinkedIn come to mind.
 There are so many more to choose from but I would only focus on the big names personally.
 Those names typically have the most activity.
 More activity means more exposure long term.

 You can learn a lot by being in a certain setting.
-New ideas are discussed as well as new break throughs awarded.
+New ideas are discussed as well as new breakthroughs awarded.
 Why not see it first hand by being there yourself?

 Offer Free Downloads or Digital Goods